 “Zombies attack a retirement village.”

 While socially inappropriate, the extra detail adds sizzle to the description.
-This will help you in two arenas.
-With a unique description, your prospective audience will immediately understand how your movie differs from all the other movies.
-And from a marketing perspective, the words “zombies,” “zombies attack,” and “zombie movies” will help you to target your core audience.
-Later, these targeted keywords will help you jump-start your internet search engine optimization campaign.
+And this will help you in a couple ways.
+A unique description makes it easy for your audience to understand how your movie differs from the competition.
+And from a marketing perspective, the words “zombies,” “zombies attack,” and “zombie movies” will help you to refine target your core audience.
+These targeted keywords will help you jump-start your internet SEO campaign.